Falun Gong: Extraterrestrials

+According to Yanfei Sun, Falun Gong incorporates beliefs about extraterrestrials and prehistorical civilizations; these parascientific beliefs had come to China from the West at the time that Falun Gong was developing.

+Benjamin Penny documented that Li's narrative on aliens developed considerably between 1995 and early 1999.
+In 1995, Penny noted that Li claimed that extraterrestrials were "piloting flying saucers" around the universe and possessed technology more advanced than that of humans.
+By early 1999, Li's statements reflected a much more developed narrative in which he claimed human scientific achievements were actually derived from the extraterrestrials.
+He further claimed that extraterrestrials frequently visited Earth and were engaged in a plot to impregnate human women to create a new hybrid race.
+Li also stated that governments, particularly secret agencies within the U.S. government, were already aware of the exterrestrials' visitations and plans.

-Li in the 1990s repeated claims that aliens were responsible for scientific inventions through the manipulation of scientists.
-For example, in a 1999 interview with Time, Li attributed the invention of computers and airplanes to extraterrestrials, as well as war and violence.
-However, his position on aliens seemed fairly inconsistent to observers Graeme Lang and Lu Yunfeng.
-In the Time interview, Li believed that aliens were attempting to replace humans through a cloning process, in which human bodies would be cloned with no soul, so that the aliens can replace the soul and inhabit human bodies (which to him are perfect).
+Li had made claims that aliens were responsible for scientific inventions through the manipulation of scientists since around the 1900s.
+In a 1999 interview with Time, Li attributed the invention of computers and airplanes to extraterrestrials, as well as war and violence.
+He also claimed aliens were attempting to replace humans through a cloning process, in which human bodies would be cloned with no soul, so that the aliens can replace the soul and inhabit human bodies (which to him are perfect).
+Li further claimed that U.S. technology had already detected some extraterrestrials and that they already controlled humans in terms of "both culture and spirit".
+However observers Graeme Lang and Lu Yunfeng considered his position on aliens fairly inconsistent.

-Li Hongzhi alleged that extraterrestrials disguise themselves as humans to corrupt and manipulate humanity.
+Li Hongzhi additionally alleged that extraterrestrials disguise themselves as humans.
+He had also claimed that extraterrestrials have sought to corrupt and manipulate humanity, including through the use of modern technology.
 According to an ABC investigation, while some practitioners stated that this was metaphorical, a former member said she was taught it as literal truth.
+Farley and Palmer also report that Li claimed that aliens assigned serial numbers to humans capable of using computers and that aliens has been known to abduct humans and use them as pets on their planet.